TheWatermelon/game_of_knights/README.md

 ## Main game

+- [ ] decks containing all the cards
+    - a card in this deck has id, value (1-13) and color (clubs, hearts, spades, diamonds)
+    - cards in the lists are ids
+- [ ] list of players (at least 2)
+    - each player has at 1-2 health cards and 1 shield, plus possible charges
+- [ ] list of face down cards
+- [ ] list of discard pile

 ## Rules

 - [ ]  Game of knights is a game using a pack of 52 cards.
 It can be played with 2+ players.